D is riding a two-wheeler! Without training wheels! And he learned almost instantly.

 When he got tired of practicing, he requested that we return the trainers to the bike.
 I was like, “Huh-uh.
 No way.”
 I think Paul might have actually agreed to such an act of sabotage!
 But I stood firm, and he agreed that there should be no turning back.
 So the bike went into the garage without its trainers.

-I wondered if David would throw a fit the next time he wanted to ride and ask for the trainers again.
-But lo and behold, yesterday David asked Paul to help him practice his bike riding, and out they went.
-After another 10-minute workout for Paul, David only needed a little assistance to get started before he was whizzing up and down the street totally on his own!
+I wondered if D would throw a fit the next time he wanted to ride and ask for the trainers again.
+But lo and behold, yesterday D asked Paul to help him practice his bike riding, and out they went.
+After another 10-minute workout for Paul, D only needed a little assistance to get started before he was whizzing up and down the street totally on his own!

 And that’s that!
-David has yet another milestone under his belt.
+D has yet another milestone under his belt.
 Now if he’d just start losing some of those stubborn baby teeth, I think he would feel his first-grade experience is complete.